amazonparrot/aorus_waterforce_x240_kernel_module/README.md

-# waterforce_x240_poc
+# Waterforce X 240, 280, 360 Kernel module (POC)
-Waterforce x240 kernel Module proof of concept code Modified code from https://github.com/aleksamagicka/waterforce-hwmon to add active CPU temp. feeding to the waterforce RGB color based on the fan speed pump speed and cpu temperature
+Waterforce X 240 kernel Module proof of concept code Modified code from https://github.com/aleksamagicka/waterforce-hwmon to add active CPU temp. feeding to the waterforce RGB color based on the fan speed pump speed and cpu temperature

+# dependency
+apt-get install lm-sensors

 # to build
 make

+# to test
+sudo make dev

-# to install
+# to persistent install
-make dev
+sudo make modules_install

-# Known issue
-1. you need to insmod waterforce.ko every time you reboot

-# WARNING: use at your own risk
+sudo depmod

+# checking if the module is running
+tail -f /var/log/syslog
+it should show the CPU temperature every 2 secs